slimjim777/capomastro/README.md

 this application is dependent on connections to other systems (e.g., PostgreSQL, Jenkins, RabbitMQ) and you will need to configure your settings before building a Docker image.
-The image built from the included `Dockerfile` is meant a base image - you should build your customisations (e.g., settings) on top of this.
+The image built from the included `Dockerfile` is meant as a base image - you should build your customisations (e.g., settings) on top of this.

 To build an image to experiment with (assuming you have Docker installed):